OcsenasBence/Bachelor-s-thesis/README.md

-Here's a README.md template for your Bachelor's thesis project:

 # Mathematics Practice Program for 7th Grade Students

 This project is developed as part of my Bachelor's thesis.
 The goal is to create a program that assists 7th-grade students in practicing various mathematical problems, providing an alternative and engaging method to traditional learning.